Paying for palliative care: an overview

 Can you get funding for palliative care?

-Yes, there is palliative care funding available in the UK to ensure your loved one can receive the level of care they need.
+Yes, there are several funding options available in the UK to ensure your loved one can receive the level of care they need.

-There are also charitable organisations that specialise in providing relief for those with a terminal illness, such as Marie Curie.
+There are also charitable organisations that specialise in providing relief for those with a terminal illness, such as Marie Curie, who can provide round-the-clock care for people nearing the end of life.

 Are next of kin responsible for palliative care fees?